top of page

 Sales Tax Basics in Texas:

 In Texas, sales tax is governed by the Texas Comptroller of Public Accounts.
 The state imposes a 6.25% sales tax on most goods and some services.
 However, the total sales tax rate can vary depending on local jurisdictions, with some areas adding additional taxes, such as city or county sales taxes.
-For instance, in Houston and Dallas, the total sales tax rate is 8.25%, while we lucky Austinites are still sitting at 6.25%.
+So the total sales tax in Austin, Houston and Dallas is 8.25%.

 Sales Tax on Services, Charge for Photo, not Video Production:

 Photography is generally subject to sales tax in Texas.
-Whether you're capturing weddings, events, or commercial projects, you're required to collect sales tax from your clients for the services rendered.
+And you genearlly need to charge it all the way, on each line of the invoice.
+Whether you're capturing weddings, events, or commercial projects, you're required to collect sales tax from your clients for the photography services rendered.
 However, it's essential to note that certain exemptions may apply.
 For example, if you're hired to provide purely educational or documentary services without any tangible products, your services might be exempt from sales tax.

 Commercial video production services don't require sales tax in Austin.
 Texas generally considers video production services to be taxable if they result in the creation of a tangible product, such as DVDs or digital copies.
 However, if the video production service is solely for broadcast or transmission (television commercials or live streaming), it is exempt from sales tax.